Skip to main content

 How to Improve Your GPA

 If the colleges that interest you have a higher average high school GPA than 3.7, you may want to consider increasing your GPA.
-In fact, we recommend trying to get your GPA as high as possible regardless as it will give you more of a competitive edge on your college application.
+In fact, we recommend getting your GPA as high as possible, as it will give you a competitive edge on your college application.
+Here are some ways to raise your GPA:

 1. Lighten Your Course Load